What is a Cap Table?

 Companies should ensure that they have an accurate cap table on-hand from the very beginning.
 You can often get by in the early days — when you don’t have outside investors — using an Excel spreadsheet.
 Once you begin your first funding round, however, you should onboard your company onto a cap table management software platform as soon as possible.

 Spreadsheets quickly become unwieldy when you have to track your ownership interests alongside investor stakes and employee stock options.
-As mentioned earlier, dedicated software handles much of the manual work for you, making it easy to issue shares to your new investors.
+As mentioned earlier, dedicated software providers can handle much of the manual work for you, making it easy to issue shares to your new investors.

 Managing Your Startup Cap Table